-From well-rounded, cordless devices, like this Ryobi R18PI-0 High Pressure Inflator, to powerful air compressors, like this portable VacLife Tyre Inflator, we've got everything you need to kick off your search right here.
+So, from cordless devices like some of the best car vacuums, to powerful, wired air compressors, like this portable VacLife Tyre Inflator, we've got everything you need to kick off your search right here.

 We've also answered some of the most commonly asked questions surrounding tyre inflators to help you figure out what exactly you need to maintain your wheels.
 So, without further ado, let's get into it...